goliatone/go-dashboard/docs/ECHARTS_WIDGETS.md

 ## CSP & Security

 - go-echarts emits inline `<script>` blocks.
-Configure your web server with a
-- script nonce (preferred) or allowlist `https://cdn.jsdelivr.net` when using `opts.Initialization{AssetsHost: ...}`.
-Provide `dashboard.Options.ScriptNonce`
-  when constructing the service so every inline script automatically receives the nonce attribute.
+Configure your web server with a script nonce (preferred) or allowlist the ECharts CDN origin when using `opts.Initialization{AssetsHost: ...}`.
+Provide `dashboard.Options.ScriptNonce` when constructing the service so every inline script automatically receives the nonce attribute.